MalteKurz/VineCopulaMatlab/docs/installVineCPP.md

 ---

-# Parallel computing within the VineCPP toolbox using OpenMP
+# Parallel computing within the VineCopulaMatlab toolbox using OpenMP
 The following functions can be (partly) computed in parallel:

 * PairCopulaSelect